 As a certified teacher with ten years experience, I can honestly say that there are underlying problems with the way the school is being managed.
 After viewing my child's work and listening to my child speak to me about what was going on in her classroom at Banff, I've concluded that many of the claims on the website in regards to the curriculum are untrue.
 When you tour Banff please keep in mind that anything the admin tells you regarding extracurriculars might be cut after you sign the contract with no explanation.
 Also, be aware that the science experiment worksheets your child brings home may not actually be taking place.
 The school is too cheap to provide the materials for those experiments.
 I would urge any parent interested in Banff to compare the tuition at Banff and notice how low it is compared to the other private schools in the area.
 THAT is how they hook you.
 Then, they get you to sign a contract saying that you are obligated to pay full tuition for the school year even if you withdraw your child for ANY reason.
 The fact that they make you sign something like this should be a red flag!
-We were basically conned out of $9,000.
 Many of the positive reviews here are from students who don't know any better or parents who only have their kids here because they like the warm fuzzy environment.
 The curriculum as a whole is horrible.
 If you want to know what your child should be learning, please refer to the TEKS.
 Those are the Texas standards.
 The Banff does a poor job of keeping up with the public schools.
 Please pay attention to the negative reviews.
 They are true.

 What the second grade curriculum says on the Banff website is not what was being delivered at Banff.
 There is no Art program unless you want to pay extra.
 The homeroom teachers are NOT teaching art despite what the website or admin might say.

 The math is weak.
 The teacher does not seem to know how to pull way from the textbook.
 Everything going on in her class is textbook driven.
 That does not lead to critical thinking or creativity.
-Children are naturally creative if we get out of their way, but the only think going on in this room are worksheets.
+Children are naturally creative if we get out of their way, but the only thing going on in this room is worksheets.
 No meaningful learning takes place in math or science.

 The music class we were promised on the tour got cut.
 They do NOT teach a well rounded music curriculum as written in the TEKS at Banff as promised.
 We even met a music teacher and we were told that my daughter would have the opportunity to learn music theory.
 Since they cut the music, they changed the website on that subject after we had already signed the contract.
 They teach nothing but show tunes now so the kids can impress the parents with a show at the end of the semester, but there is no theory being taught.